david-davidson/SublimeScript/README.md

 SublimeScript
 =============

+## Edit Jan.
+1, 2017

+This is the project with which I taught myself a lot of programming.
+It's mostly a curiosity at this point (would be far better implemented in Python using Sublime keybindings, for one thing), but it has a special place in my heart. :)

 ####Automation tool for Sublime Text, Windows, and Google Chrome

 SublimeScript is an EXE (compiled) or Autohotkey_L (source) script that helps you do better work in Sublime, faster.